endeavormoquan/Texture-Classification/README.md

 ## NTS-net 0114-1857

+just free concat_net and partcls_net, not work. thought proposal_net should also be trained to find a better navigator in the NTS-net

 python main.py --arch nts --BATCH 32 --EPOCHS 200 --decay-epoch "50,100" --lr 0.05
 PROPOSAL_NUM = 4
 CAT_NUM = 4